BrianA-DK/HushMonkey/How_to_install.md

 1. Make sure HushMonky is running, USB-soundcard and microphone connected.

-2. Turn on your sound calibrator device and adjust the gain on the soundcard to make sure the signal does not clip (leave some headroom)
+2. Mount your microphone in the calibrator.

-3. Mount your microphone in the calibrator.
+4. Turn on your sound calibrator device and adjust the gain on the soundcard to make sure the signal does not clip (leave some headroom)

-4. In HushMonkey, click Calibrate.
+5. In HushMonkey, click Calibrate.
 	Click the button that matches your calibrator (ie. if using a 94dB calibrator, click "Start 94 dB") Wait for calibration to finish
 	Click save
 	Click Return to main page.

-5. You should now see the calibrated sound pressure here and on the main display.
+6. You should now see the calibrated sound pressure here and on the main display.

 ## Calibration: v0.3 and above:

 1. Make sure HushMonky is running, USB-soundcard and microphone connected.

-2. Turn on your sound calibrator device and adjust the gain on the soundcard to make sure the signal does not clip (leave some headroom)
+2. Mount your microphone in the calibrator.

-3. Mount your microphone in the calibrator.
+4. Turn on your sound calibrator device and adjust the gain on the soundcard to make sure the signal does not clip (leave some headroom)

-4. Click on the "Setup"-tab
+5. Click on the "Setup"-tab

-5. Click the button that matches your calibrator (ie. if using a 94dB calibrator, click "Start 94 dB") Wait for calibration to finish
+6. Click the button that matches your calibrator (ie. if using a 94dB calibrator, click "Start 94 dB") Wait for calibration to finish
 	Click save